-PREPARE STONITH FOR BOOT NODE AND SDB NODE FAILOVER
+(optional) PREPARE STONITH FOR BOOT NODE AND SDB NODE FAILOVER

-6. Set STONITH for primary boot node's blade.

-For a primary boot node of c0-0c0s0n1, the blade is c0-0c0s0.
+6. For sites using boot node failover, set STONITH for the primary boot node's blade.Skip this step if there will be no boot node failover at this site.In the example, the primary boot node is c0-0c0s0n1, so its blade is c0-0c0s0.

+'''

-smw# xtdaemonconfig cX-XcXsX stonith=true
+smw# xtdaemonconfig c0-0c0s0 stonith=true

+'''